jwulf/camunda-cloud-test-drive/README.md

 The last branch has no condition because it is the _default flow_.
 Every conditional must have one (see [here](https://forum.zeebe.io/t/bpmn-exclusive-or-gateway-workflow-using-zeebe-java-client/997/6) for why that is).
 If no other condition matches, it will take this flow.

 Let's run the demo!

+The GitHub workflow that runs this demo is in [.github/workflows/demo-get-greeting.yml](./.github/workflows/demo-get-greeting.yml).

 * Go to [Actions Panel](https://www.actionspanel.app/) and click the _Run the "Get Greeting" demo workflow_ button.